Since January 2016 I have been following the LCHF (Low Carb, High Fat) lifestyle in order to control my Type 2 Diabetes.

 I also have to deal with allergies or “sensitivities” to certain foods.
 As you can imagine, I don’t eat out much.

 I have always cooked.
 My mom let me make entire meals at the age of seven without assistance.
 I made lemon meringue pies from scratch at nine.
 Immediately after high school I completed a year of Pre-Apprenticeship Chef Training.
 While in the program I attended an international Grande Salon du Culinaire in Seattle, WA, and won a gold medal in the Gateau category.

 I ended up in another profession (well, in a couple of different ones – Administration and Make-Up) but never lost the love of cooking nor stopped creating.

-I never met a cheese I didn’t like, so it is a very good thing that I can still eat diary!
+I never met a cheese I didn’t like, so it is a very good thing that I can still eat dairy!
 Life without cheese wouldn’t be worth living.

 My posts about food: